NOTE: The itinerary gives “suggestions” for your visit. All tour times and lodging facilities should be verified in

 Be sure not to miss Sawnee Mountain and its beautiful view at Indian Seats.

 Soothe the soul!
-Depart Cumming/Forsyth for the quick drive to the neighboring city of Alpharetta to enjoy the epitome of leisure at one of the many luxurious spas.
+Depart Cumming/Forsyth for the quick drive to the neighboring city of Alpharetta to enjoy the epitome of leisure at one of the city’s luxurious spas.
 With a full range of soothing services, products and expert staff to offer relaxation and results, you’re sure to feel rejuvenated!

 Shop, dine, party or play….anything is possible at Georgia’s only American Girl Boutique and Bistro in North Point Mall.
 That’s because every day is a celebration—whether you’re shopping for a new doll, stopping for an afternoon snack at the Bistro or indulging in the banana split at the dessert counter with seats for dolls.

 Appease your appetite for dinner at one of Alpharetta’s 200+ dining options.
 Let your taste buds be your guide as you choose from chef-driven concepts to locally-owned eateries to familiar chains—with so much to choose from, Alpharetta is an epicurean’s dream.